ApeWorX/ApePay/README.md

 **NOTE**: make sure to revision the package before publishing, or it will fail.

-TO publish the React Component library, do the same thing as the SDK exepct use the `ui/lib` workspace.
+To publish the React Component library, do the same thing as the SDK exepct use the `ui/lib` workspace.

 #### Demo App and Management Console